-- Preheat oven to 425.
-Cut the butternut squash in half and scrape out the seeds (hint – I use a grapefruit spoon and it makes the process so much easier!).
+- Preheat oven to 425°F (218°C).
+Cut the butternut squash in half and scrape out the seeds.
 Cut away the skin and dice into bite-sized pieces.

 - Toss with 1 Tbsp oil and season with a little salt and pepper.
 Spread evenly on a parchment lined baking sheet.
 Cook for about 20 minutes, turning once or twice halfway through, until the pieces are browning and softened through.

 - Meanwhile, mince the garlic.
 Wash the kale and remove any large stems.
 Tear the leaves into bite-sized pieces and set aside.

 - In a large skillet, heat the remaining oil over medium heat.